 The time needed to complete this form will vary depending on individual circumstances.
 The estimated average time is 21 minutes.
 If you have comments concerning the accuracy of this time estimate or suggestions for making this form simpler, we would be happy to hear from you.
-Email us at taxforms@irs.gov.
-Enter "Form 8300" on the subject line.
-Or you can write to the Internal Revenue Service, Tax Products Coordinating Committee, SE:W:CAR:MP:T:M:S, 1111 Constitution Ave.
+You can send us comments from www.irs.gov/ formspubs.
+Click on More Information and then click on Give us feedback.
+Or you can send your comments to Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
 Do not send Form 8300 to this address.
 Instead, see Where to file, earlier.